 The average size is 38 ft. at the eaves and roughly 50 ft. long.
 You can go larger than this if you wish.
 Contact us to get an estimate of what it will cost you to move the home you have in mind.

-We work with Neufeld Building Movers to move all of our RTM houses.
+We work with Neufeld Building Movers to move all of our RTM homes.
 Neufeld Building Movers will safely deliver your home, as well as set it on your basement or crawl space.

 We are a Gold Service Award member of the Saskatchewan New Home Warranty Program.
 This provides you with a one-year warranty on workmanship and materials, a two-year warranty for water leak protection, and a five-year warranty on any major structural defects.
 Most of the products used in your home will also come with additional manufacturer’s warranties.
 If there is cracking due to settling in the first year, you can contact us and we will fix the cracks for you.